-He has published 42 articles in peer reviewed journals, 47 conference papers, one book chapter and numerous extension materials and Consultancies (international and Local).
+He has published 42 articles in peer-reviewed journals, 47 conference papers, one book chapter, and numerous extension materials and Consultancies (international and Local).
 He has examined 25 Masters Dissertations and 12 PhD Theses and served as panelist to 7 PhD defenses.
 Dr. Rwegasira has undergone specialized international trainings on Mycotoxins analysis and mitigation; Sanitary and Phytosanitary Services; Crop Pests Risk Assessment, Risk Management, and Risk communication.
 Others include Curriculum Development and Teaching methodologies as well as Aflatoxin Regulation and Assessment procedures by WTO through JECFA and IPCS.
 He served for a summer semester as visiting Faculty Member to the University of Missouri in 2012 (under the USAID-Faculty Exchange Program).

-Dr. Rwegasira is Chairman to the National Biological Control Agents Technical Committee (BCAS); Chairman of the Board of Trustees to the Crop Bio-Sciences Ltd; Member of the Editorial Board for the Tanzania Journal of Agricultural Sciences; Member to Entomology Society of America (ESA); Member to the African Biotechnology Network-ABNETA; and member to the Tanzania Entomological Association (TEA).
+Prof. Rwegasira is Chairman to the National Biological Control Agents Technical Committee (BCAS); Chairman of the Board of Trustees to the Crop Bio-Sciences Ltd; Member of the Editorial Board for the Tanzania Journal of Agricultural Sciences; Member to Entomology Society of America (ESA); Member to the African Biotechnology Network-ABNETA; and member to the Tanzania Entomological Association (TEA).